-For December 2020, The Department of Labor reported an increase in unemployment rates year over year in both Georgia and South Carolina.
-However, it is noted that the unemployment rate in both states has improved throughout 2020.
-The 2020 ending unemployment rate was 5.6 percent and 4.6 percent, for Georgia and South Carolina, respectively.
-The US unemployment rate in December was 6.7 percent.
+For December 2021, The Department of Labor reported a decrease in unemployment rates year over year in both Georgia and South Carolina.
+The 2021 ending unemployment rate was 2.6 percent and 3.5 percent, respectively for Georgia and South Carolina.
+The US unemployment rate in December was 3.9 percent.